jasonkneen/nl.fokkezb.drawer/README.md

 	Any NappDrawer property or method can be get, set or called via the widget, but you can also access the module and instance directly via `$.drawer.module` and `$.drawer.instance`.

 ### Android
 For Android, NappDrawer requires to receive views instead of windows.
-You can use the `platform` attribute to add conditional elements.
+You can use the `platform` attribute to add conditional elements like the examples does for the centerView.
 An easier way to do this is to add a `module="xp.ui"` attribute to the `<Window>` elements and have a file in `app/lib/xp.ui.js` which has:

 ```
 exports.createWindow = function(args) {